gyorilab/emmaa/doc/maql.rst

 - Simple intervention properties
 - Comparative intervention properties

-Note that the specification for *defining* queries does not explcitly specify the method by which the query is executed, though some query specifications are defined with a certain type of analysis method in mind.
+Note that this specification for defining queries does not explcitly specify the method by which the query is executed, though some query specifications are defined with a certain type of analysis method in mind.